rachel170/tp/docs/UserGuide.md

 * Flashcards matching at least one keyword will be returned. (e.g. `Conflict Resolution` will return `Handling Conflict`, `Resolution`)

 </div>

+### Listing all flashcards in a deck: `list`

+Lists all flashcards in the deck.

+Typically used after the `find` command when you want to see all cards in the deck again.

+format: `list`

 ### Deleting a flashcard : `deleteCard`